- Who We Help

 Although webinars are not dead, they are changing.
 Directionally, this is where they are heading:

-A few weeks ago, we attended a highly informative and timely coronavirus webinar put on by USC.
+In early March 2020, we attended a highly informative and timely coronavirus webinar put on by USC.
 We accidentally dialed in ten minutes early, and the speakers were all live, discussing "the latest" they had heard through the grapevine about coronavirus.
 Better than the webinar.
 Even though it killed us to do this, we chatted in and let them know they were live.
 They sent out the webinar afterward loaded to their private Google Drive.
 Poor sweet things.
 We uploaded it to our Vimeo account so that you can watch it as it is FASCINATING content.